MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 * Are there other key benefits of using your app?
 If so, it's recommended to add up to three benefits.
 * What are the primary features of your app?

-A demo or scenario walkthrough video is more like an educational video giving the users or admins looking to use your app a complete walkthrough experience of your app.
-If you decide to provide a demo or walkthrough video, here are the pointers on which the video should provide information.
+A demo or scenario walkthrough video is more like an educational video that provides the users or admins who want to use your app with a comprehensive walkthrough experience.
+If you choose to provide a demo or walkthrough video, here are the pointers that the video should cover.

-* How can the users start with your app as first time users and how do they set up your app?
+* How can the users start with your app as first-time users and how do they set up your app?
 * How do they use the different capabilities or features in your app?
 * What are the major features of your app and how do they get to use them?
 * Provide an end-to-end demonstration of your app with all the key workflows and key scenarios that your app supports.